-- Proof of professional licensure as an RRT or RN in Canada, or equivalent
+- Proof of professional licensure as an RRT or RN in Canada, AND

-- A letter of sponsorship and commitment from an anesthesia department, typically your current place of employment, to deliver the clinical placement; more than one clinical site may be needed to fulfill all competencies required
+- A letter of sponsorship and commitment from an anesthesia department, typically your current place of employment, to deliver the clinical placement; more than one clinical site may be needed to fulfill all required AA program clinical competencies.

-- Resumé, detailing your education and clinical care work experience
+- A resumé, detailing your education and clinical care work experience

 A minimum of nine TRU credits (distance or on-campus)

 ANES 0011, Anesthesia Assistant Placement Exam (0)

 This placement exam is required to determine your course of studies.
 If you pass all subject areas of the exam, you directly enter and complete the program’s core courses prior to your clinical practicum placement.
 Otherwise, you must either take the corresponding course that relates to the failed subject area or else take all four support courses, rather than writing the exam.

 - RESP 1781, Principles and Applications of Respiratory Therapy Equipment I & II (3)

 - RESP 2161, Mechanical Ventilation (3)